Three trials, no convictions in fatal police shootings

 Jury deadlocks in case against Ray Tensing

-An Ohio jury deadlocked in the trial of former University of Cincinnati police Officer Ray Tensing, who fatally Samuel DuBose during a traffic stop in July 2015.
+An Ohio jury deadlocked in the trial of former University of Cincinnati police Officer Ray Tensing, who fatally shot Samuel DuBose during a traffic stop in July 2015.

 This prompted the judge to declare a mistrial Friday for the second time in a trial of Tensing.
 A jury could not come to agreement last November and the judge also declared a mistrial then.